Mentor, inspire, share your passion

 We welcome people from all professions, including but not limited to: mathematics, music, science, technology, the arts and design.
 This initiative responds to one of our areas of action: to inspire meaningful engagement with local, national and global initiatives.

 Please contact the Director of Advancement to register your interest for one or both of these programs.
 Please include your name, phone, email, a brief description of your profession and what you may be able to offer.

 IGS Alumni Language Exchange Bursary

 (not tax deductible)

 Our Alumni Language Exchange Bursary was established as a gift to the School by the students of the graduating Class of 2014, as their legacy to IGS, and in thanks for the education they received here.
 This gift will allow a dedicated senior language student, who would otherwise be unable to do so, to go on one of IGS’s exchanges.
-Our first bursary will be awarded in 2016.
+Our first bursary was awarded in 2016.
 It is hoped the bursary can be continued through further generous donations.

 IGS Indigenous Scholarship Fund